fxstein/ascii-guard/docs/DESIGN.md

 ## Implementation Details

-### Zero Dependencies Strategy
+### Minimal Dependencies Strategy

-To achieve zero runtime dependencies, we use:
+To achieve minimal runtime dependencies, we use:

 | Need | Solution |
 |------|----------|